What Should be Considered Before Agreeing to a Section 20?

 Some points to consider before agreeing to a Section 20 include:

-- the extent of time proposed for your child to be accommodated;
+- the amount of time proposed for your child to be accommodated;

 - if there will be a pre-proceedings meeting;